-If you're considering weight loss surgery, clinically referred to as “bariatric surgery,” you may be wondering how effective it is.
-Perhaps you’ve known or heard of people who had a bariatric procedure and lost weight only to regain the pounds they shed.
+If you are considering weight loss surgery, clinically referred to as “bariatric surgery,” you may be wondering how well it works.
+Perhaps you’ve known or heard of people who have had a bariatric procedure and lost weight only to regain the pounds they’ve shed.
 This might make you skeptical about weight loss surgery.
 Does it really work?
 Will it work for me?

-Dr. Birkedal says that 85% of the patients that he treats lose weight and keep it off long-term.
-That translates to about 5 out of 6 patients.
-If the same patients tried to lose weight through diet and exercise without the extra boost from bariatric surgery, the chance they would lose weight and keep it off would be less than 4%, or 4 in 100 patients.
+Dr. Dietrick says that 85 percent of the patients that he, John Paul Gonzalvo, DO, FACS and Michel Murr, MD, FACS, also bariatric surgeons at AdventHealth Tampa, treat lose weight and keep it off long term.
+That translates into about 5 in every 6 patients.
+If these people had decided to lose weight through diet and exercise without the extra help of bariatric surgery, the chance that they would lose weight and keep it off would be less than 4 percent, or 4 in 100.

-About 1 in 6 patients, or 17%, who have bariatric surgery eventually gain back the weight they lost following their procedures.
+About 1 in 6 patients who have bariatric surgery eventually gain back the weight they lost after their procedures.

 Eating for Bariatric Surgery Success

 It’s also human nature not to measure our food.
 Another change people who have bariatric surgery need to make is eating small meals of about ½ cup in size apiece, five times a day.